nix-community/cache-nix-action/README.md

    1. When there's no cache whose key is the same as the primary key, the `cache-nix-action` collects garbage in the Nix store and saves a new cache (inputs: `save`, `gc-max-store-size`, `gc-max-store-size-linux`, `gc-max-store-size-macos`).

-   1. The `cache-nix-action` purges caches whose keys match some of the given prefixes in a given list of key prefixes and that were created or last accessed more than a given time ago relative to the start of the `Post Restore` phase (`purge`, `purge-prefixes`, `purge-created`, `purge-last-accessed`, `purge-primary-key`).
+   1. The `cache-nix-action` purges caches whose keys match some of the given prefixes in a given list of key prefixes and that were created or last accessed more than a given time ago relative to the start of the `Post Restore` phase (inputs: `purge`, `purge-prefixes`, `purge-created`, `purge-last-accessed`, `purge-primary-key`).

 ## Limitations